ubdsgroup/eas503-ub/source/index.rst

 * Students are encouraged to discuss assignments and share ideas, but each student must independently write and submit their own solution.
 * Makeup exams will be given in the following circumstances only:

   #.
-You contact the instructor prior to the exam
+You have a valid and documented reason to miss the exam, and
   #.
-You have a valid and documented reason to miss the exam
+You contact the instructor prior to the exam.

 Accessibility Services and Special Needs
 -----------------------------------------